PleiadesBUW/PleiadesUserDocumentation/gettingstarted/access.md

 If you belong to one of the groups participating in PLEIADES, you can get an account by filling out [this form](https://pleiades.uni-wuppertal.de/fileadmin/physik/pleiades/Accountantrag_032024.pdf).
 If your group was **not** involved in PLEIADES, you can still get access, but please contact the support before submitting an account request.
 In general, you can consult our [HPC.NRW Quick Reference Card](https://uni-wuppertal.sciebo.de/s/zV3kmj8Um6G5DAi/download) which outlines the access conditions and procedures.
+Members of the University typically can get an account without much bureaucracy.

+Accounts are valid for a given period (max.
+3 years).
+At the end, you will receive automatic messages about your account life time and can either contact us about an extensions, if necessary.

 ### Questions/Support
 In case of questions and problems, please use the following email address: